entgelme/k8s-appid-integration-example/hello-front/README.md

 Set BX_REGISTRY and NAMESPACE variables in the script to values that reflect your environment.
 They represent the container image registry, that shall receive the image after the build is finished, and the k8s namespace, which the containers shall be deployed to.

 For the registry, you might decide to use the one provided with the IBM Kubernetes service.
-These have a format like `registry.<region>.bluemix.net/<registry namespace>/`
+These have a format like `<region>.icr.io/<registry namespace>`

-For more details refer to https://console.bluemix.net/docs/services/Registry .
+For more details refer to https://cloud.ibm.com/docs/services/Registry .

 To execute the frontend build, the deployment to the k8s cluster, as well as the ingress deployment, open a command line window.